 our friends at eHealthInsurance.

-There are three key things that small business owners today should know about health reform in 2014:
+There are three key things that small business owners today should know about health reform:

-- You probably won’t have to provide health insurance to your employees
+- You probably don’t have to provide health insurance to your employees

 - If you do provide health insurance for employees, you may qualify for special tax breaks